KSuthan/mybio/Readme.md

     CSS

     In header Section I use span to give two colours to my name.
-It contain navigation item and link to each page
+It contain navigation item and link to each page.
+I gave Nav-item hover color green. when someone point cursor to nav item it will trun in to green

     welcome section have a background pic and text "Welcome to my biography page " i use mutilcolortext class to give rainbow colors to text , transparent colour and font styling